Gaziantep Tram: Line One

 Line One of the Gaziantep Tram runs south to north from the western suburbs of Gaziantep to the northern suburbs of the city known as İbrahimli.
 The line terminates in the north of the city at the Gaziantep Court House.
 The line consists of 14 stations, runs 10.7 km.
 Phase one opened in 2011.

 Line Two

-Line Two of the Gaziantep Tram runs south to north from the norther suburbs of Gaziantep to the city center.
+Line Two of the Gaziantep Tram runs south to north from the northern suburbs of Gaziantep to the city center.
 The line terminates in the north of the city at the Gaziantep Railway Station.
 The line consists of 14 stations and runs 9.5 km.
 Phase Two opened in 2012.

 Line Three

 Line Three of the Gaziantep Tram runs from the City Center and Gaziantep Railway Station to Ibni Sina in the city's southern suburbs.
 The line terminates in the south of the city at Gaziantep's new regional medical center.
 The line consists of 19 stations and runs 14.9 km.
 Phase Three opened in 2014.